We’ve all heard the saying: a picture is worth a thousand words.

 Today, it’s virtually impossible to create a great blog without also creating strong visual content.
 In other words, your words matter less when they stand on their own.
 Modern readers want to be engaged on all fronts, and they look to visual materials to facilitate this.

 It’s proven: blogs with high-quality, original images rank better, get more attention, and earn more shares than those without.
-And with 2 million blogs going out daily, you can’t afford not to stand out!
+And with over 70 million blogs going out on WordPress each month, you can’t afford to stop and invest in real methods to stand out.

-Here’s a crazy eye-tracking statistic by Springer International Publishing about the importance of good visuals in online content: people following a set of directions (which is common to long-form blogs) do 323% better with illustrations included along the way!
+An eye-tracking statistic by Springer International Publishing has said that people following a set of directions (which is common to long-form blogs) respond 323% better with illustrations included along the way!

 This leaves one big question, though…